luixiao0/R710_netdata_fancol/README.md

   python:
     pip install aiohttp python-netdata numpy

-  IPMItool for your system
-  a working netdata daemon (my case is a docker container from unraid) it can be run at your router(like openwrt) or another server
+  IPMItool of your system, a working netdata daemon (my case is a docker container from unraid) it can be run at your router(like openwrt) or another server